Experts pore over evidence of downed Malaysian Airlines plane

 The approximately 20 experts in metals, paints, weapons, ballistics and explosives will examine crash site wreckage with the aim of “tracing and prosecuting the perpetrators,” the prosecutors said in a statement.

-The meeting should “lead to a significant step forward in the criminal investigation and toward legal and convincing evidence in particular,” it said.
+The meeting should “lead to a significant step forward in the criminal investigation and towards legal and convincing evidence in particular,” it said.

 The team of specialists from the Netherlands, Australia, Malaysia, Belgium and Ukraine gathered on Monday and will work for the next three weeks.
 The wreckage was transported from the crash site to a hangar at the Dutch Gilze-Rijen airforce base where it now lies, assembled on a steel wire lattice.